tops4u/Ram-Tester/README.md

 **NOTE:** The following will <INS>not</INS> be tested:
 1. Speed requirements.
 The tests are carried out in a way that slow and fast RAM should pass.
 It will not test if 70ns RAM really works flawless at 70ns.
 2. The Chessboard Patterns are actually only tested Row-Wise and not interleaved between multiple Rows.
-This might be improved later on (it will make testing about 30% slower).
+This might be improved later on (it will make testing about 30% slower). _In the works for v2.0_
 3. Pin connectivity, buffers and decoders are only simply checked if they work - no checks for severe internal errors or crosstalk.
 As such it is tested that no Pin got disconnected or the Buffer/Decoder ignores this pin.
 If the Decoder or Buffer confuses Pins this might go unnoticed.
 This test might be improved later on.
 4. Refresh functionality is not tested, neither is the retention time.
 As tests for storage are carried out Row by Row, each Row needs to Store the Values for only a fraction of its max specified retention time.
 A simple Test might be added later on to check the refresh on a few rows.
-Intensive Testing i.e. each Row, would substantially slow tests down.
+Intensive Testing i.e. each Row, would substantially slow tests down. _In the works for 2.0_
+5. Voltage Levels can not be checked.
+This is due to the fact that vintage RAM is TTL Level compliant, while current technology is usually CMOS (like the µC used in this Project the ATMEL 328p).
+For an explanation check for example the Texas Instruments site [Link](https://e2e.ti.com/support/logic-group/logic/f/logic-forum/862744/faq-what-s-the-difference-between-ttl-and-5v-cmos-logic)
-5. Of course there is no 100% Warranty that the Tester will not render false positive or false negative test Results.
+6. Of course there is no 100% Warranty that the Tester will not render false positive or false negative test Results.

 => Don't let the project down because the RAMs might not (yet) be as thoroughly tested as you might wish (after having seen the list above).
 None of the linked Projects above test any of those points, not even address line connectivity.
 So most probably a working chip with a bent up address pin would pass as "OK" on the other RAM Testers.